jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 would provide the best chance of producing multiple higher-coverage genomes of species of interest.

-To calculate this, we map to a range of taxa of interest (either from observations in the dataset or from broad literature review).
+To calculate this, we mapped to a range of taxa of interest (either from observations in the dataset or from broad literature review).
 We selected the following species - downloaded the reference or representative strains from NCBI, and indexed as [above](#r43-bwa-indexing).

-The Initial species that were selected are:
+The Initial species that were selected and downloaded are:

 - _Pseudopropionibacterium propionicum_
 - _Treponema socranskii_ (only scaffolds)